cyclus/cyclus.github.com/source/cep/cep2.rst

 be dependent upon one another.

-The central concerns in the *Cyclus* ecosystem are **system dynamics**, **domain models**, and **analysis & visulaization**.
+The central concerns in the *Cyclus* ecosystem are **system dynamics**, **domain models**, and **analysis & visualization**.

 Concerns
 ========
-A rich fuel cycle simulator solution has three primary organizational pieces that must have robust implmentations.
-These pieces are a mechanism for solving for resource exchange in the fuel cycle (system dynamics), relevant and interesting models for the domain of interest (physics, economics, policy, etc.), and a programatic method for parsing, slicing, aggregatiting, and displaying simulation results (analysis & visulaization).
-As an effectively designed suite of software, these concerns should be completely separated from one another [1]_.
+A rich fuel cycle simulator solution has three primary organizational pieces that must have robust implementations.
+These pieces are a mechanism for solving for resource exchange in the fuel cycle (system dynamics), relevant and interesting models for the domains of interest (physics, economics, policy, etc.), and a programmatic method for parsing, slicing, aggregating, and displaying simulation results (analysis & visualization).
+As an effectively designed suite of software, these concerns should be completely separated from one another and interact only through well-defined interfaces [1]_.
 This independence allows both users and developers to reason about each concern without needing to consider upstream effects.
-Coupled with a stable interface or API, this independence also allows users and developers to ignore downstrem effects in most cases.
+Coupled with a stable interface or API, this independence also allows users and developers to ignore downstream effects in most cases.

 The domain model concern is dependent only on the system dynamics' concern.